Forty-two-time MVP: William H Quirk Retires

 What will he miss most?
 “I’ll miss the kids, watching them grow.
 They keep you young.
-I love Alumni Reunions, the weddings, and being asked to Godfather alumni kids.
+I love Alumni Reunions, the weddings, being asked to Godfather alumni kids.
 I love the perspective kids gain once they have been out in the world for a few years.
 Athletics will sometimes play a part in that, but often it’s not until years later that they really see it.”

-About his own career, he said only this to colleagues at a retirement lunch, “My father always said, ‘If you don’t like it, go somewhere else.
-Well, I’m here forty-two years.
+About his own career, he said only this to colleagues at a retirement lunch, “My father always said, ‘If you don’t like it, go somewhere else … Well, I’m here forty-two years.
 What does that tell you?
 For some, the grass is always greener.
-I say this: our grass is very green and it has deep roots.
+I say this – our grass is very green and it has deep roots.
 It will grow if you’re willing to water it and care for it.”

 In retirement, Mr. and Mrs. Quirk are looking forward to traveling and spending more time with their children, Pat ’02 and Bill ’99, their grandchildren and extended families, in Mercer County and in Ocean City.
 Mr. Quirk will continue to support Mrs. Quirk on the softball field and will do some work with the Advancement Department, naturally, as a fundraiser.

 Alumnus Emir Davis ’04 said, “My last football game during my senior year was one of my best.
 At the end, the head coach rewarded me with the game ball.
 Overcome with emotions upon realizing that this would be the final time I played with my teammates, I cried uncontrollably.
-I vividly remember a burly, firm arm that came across the back of my shoulders and pulled me in close.
+I vividly remember a burly, firm arm come across the back of my shoulders and pull me in close.
 I heard a voice mutter, “You did good, Davis”.
 I looked up and saw Mr. Quirk.
 I buried my head into his shoulder and [wept.]”